Verified Labels

 Unknown

-Clearly a uniform, but the individual's affiliation is unclear.
+Clearly a uniform, but unclear what the individual's affiliation is.

 Plain clothed fighter

-Individuals shown fighting but only wearing informal camo or plain clothes.
+Individuals in a given video are shown fighting but only wearing informal camo or plain clothes.

 Humanitarian uniform